oemof/oemof-solph/doc/oemof_solph.rst

 See the API of the :py:class:`~oemof.solph.options.Investment` class to see all possible parameters.

 Basically an instance of the investment class can be added to a Flow or a Storage.
 Adding an investment object the *nominal_value* or *nominal_capacity* should not be set.
-All parameters the usually refer to the *nominal_value/capacity* will now refer to the investment variable.
-There it is still possible to set bounds depending on the capacity that will be build.
+All parameters that usually refer to the *nominal_value/capacity* will now refer to the investment variable.
+It is also possible to set a maximum limit for the capacity that can be build.

 For example if you want to find out what would be the optimal capacity of a wind power plant to decrease the costs of an existing energy system you can define this model and add an investment source.
 The *wind_power_time_series* has to be a normalised feed-in time series of you wind power plant.
+The maximum value might be caused by limited space for wind turbines.

 .. code-block:: python

     solph.Source(label='new_wind_pp', outputs={electricity: solph.Flow(
         actual_value=wind_power_time_series, fixed=True,
-	investment=solph.Investment(ep_costs=epc))})
+	investment=solph.Investment(ep_costs=epc, maximum=50000))})

 The periodical cost are typically calculated as follows: